 Attractions in Dublin Ireland

-Naturally being gay does not define which attraction most of us will want to see when traveling and – generally speaking – queer travelers will simply want to check out the top things to see in Lisbon during the day!
-Lisbon is a very safe city, but still, all travelers should take caution in crowded areas or at night in bars with valuables.
+Naturally being gay does not define which attraction most of us will want to see when traveling and – generally speaking – queer travelers will simply want to check out the top things to see in Dublin during the day!
+Dublin is a very safe city, but still, all travelers should take caution in crowded areas or at night in bars with valuables.

 There is so much to do here – but we found our favorite memories were tasting Irish whiskey in a small pub, exploring historic castles or getting lost only to find beauty in the strangest of places.
 Still – it helps to have some kind of idea what is going on, so here are our must-see attractions in Dublin that you should not miss!